PhotonVision/photonvision-docs/source/docs/getting-started/pipeline-tuning/about-pipelines.rst

 What is a pipeline?
 ^^^^^^^^^^^^^^^^^^^

 A vision pipeline represents a series of steps that are used to acquire an image, process it, and analyzing it to find a target.
-In most FRC games, this means processing an image in order to detect a piece of retroreflective tape or AN AprilTag.
+In most FRC games, this means processing an image in order to detect a piece of retroreflective tape or an AprilTag.

 Types of Pipelines
 ^^^^^^^^^^^^^^^^^^